MisioW/Medical-Devices/README.md

-# This is a Medical Device Simulator for a Temperature Sensor
+# This is a Medical Device Simulator for a Temperature Sensor for human body temperature and will alert when temperature exceeds 39.42C

 A cross-language demonstration of **Object-Oriented Programming** and **applications/embedded software development** using **Python**